viniciusfbb/ipub-refit/README.md

   - The interface must have one IID (GUID).

   #### Methods
-  The methods of the rest api interface can be a procedure or a function returning a string, record, class, dynamic array of record or dinamic array of class.
+  The methods of the rest api interface can be a procedure or a function returning a string, record, class, dynamic array of record or dynamic array of class.
 The method name don't matter.
 To declare you should declare an attribute informing the method kind and relative url
   You should declare the method kind of the interface method and the relative url
   ```delphi
   [Get('/users/{AUser}')]